annaesvensson/yellow-install/README.md

 ## How to install a website

-Installing is unzipping one file and you are ready to go.
+[Follow the installation instructions](https://datenstrom.se/yellow/help/how-to-get-started).
 First the installer checks whether all requirements have been met, for example whether your web server is working properly.
 Then the installer helps you with setting up your website.
 Enter your name, email and password.
 Select what you want to do and click `Install`.
 After the installer has done its work it will delete itself.
-[Learn more about installation](https://datenstrom.se/yellow/help/how-to-get-started).

-If you want to add features, languages and themes, there are [extensions](https://github.com/datenstrom/yellow-extensions) and an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
+Your website is immediately available.
+The most important things for small websites are included.
+You can add features, languages and themes.
+There are [extensions](https://github.com/datenstrom/yellow-extensions) and an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).

 ## Settings

+The following settings will be configured during installation:

+`system/extensions/yellow-system.ini` = file with system settings
+`system/extensions/yellow-language.ini` = file with language settings
+`system/extensions/yellow-user.ini` = file with user settings

 The following files will be customised during installation: